MaviLabArt/BoltCanvas/README.md

 - A clean public gallery where people can browse your products.
 - A simple admin area where you manage products, texts and orders.
-- Bitcoin-only payments in **sats** (Blink or LND), with the option to let buyers pay **on-chain** while you still receive Lightning.
+- Bitcoin-only payments in **sats** (Blink, LND, or BTCPay Server), with the option to let buyers pay **on-chain** while you still receive Lightning.
-- on-chain payments settle via lightning through BOLTZ.
-But once set up, neither you nor your users will notice it.
-Regardless to what user chooses, you just receive payment lightning.
+- **on-chain** payments settle via lightning through BOLTZ.
+But once set up, neither you nor your users will even notice...
+Unless BTCPayserver is set and in that case they will settle onchain normally.
-- **extreemely** lightweight.
+- **extremely** lightweight.

 To have an idea how it look, go here: [MaviLab](https://mavilab.art)